Trump Administration Will Allow Man To Import Rare Black Rhino From Africa

-The administration of President Donald Trump said it would allow a trophy hunter from Michigan to important parts of the body of a rare black rhino despite the fact that the creature is listed on the Endangered Species Act, according to a report Friday from The Associated Press.
+The administration of President Donald Trump said it would allow a Michigan trophy hunter to important parts of the body of a rare black rhino.
+This is despite the fact that the creature is protected by the Endangered Species Act, according to a report Friday from The Associated Press.

-According to the report from The Associated Press, the rhino is considered a species in danger of facing extinction with less than 5,500 of them remaining worldwide according to The International Union for Conservation of Nature.
+According to The Associated Press, the rhino is considered a species in danger of facing extinction with less than 5,500 of them remaining worldwide per information from the International Union for Conservation of Nature.

-The man who requested the exception, Chris D. Peyerk of Shelby Township, Michigan, reportedly paid $400,000 last year to a anti-poaching group in order to get special permission to shoot and kill the rare creature in a national park in Namibia, a country located in southwest Africa.
+The man who requested the exception, Chris D. Peyerk of Shelby Township, Michigan, reportedly paid $400,000 last year to an anti-poaching group in order to get special permission to shoot and kill the rare creature in a national park in Namibia, a country located in southwest Africa.

-According to The Associated Press, the number of black rhinos, however, has increased under stricter conservation guidelines.
-But, it said, “dozens” are still killed illegally because of the value of their horns, which are illegally sold to be used in Chinese medicine and because they are seen as a status symbol.
+However, according to The Associated Press, the number of black rhinos has increased under stricter conservation guidelines.
+But, it said, “dozens” are still killed illegally because of the value of their horns, which are illegally sold to be used in Eastern medicine and because they are seen as a status symbol.

 According to an August report from The Washington Post, South Africa adopted a new policy last month that allows for the hunting of the rare species of rhino.
 In a move that was controversial among conservationists, the country claimed it was allowing the increase in hunting in the name of conservation.
-Proponents of the increase said that because the exception targeted older male rhinos that were no longer mating.
+Proponents defended the increase because the policy applies to older male rhinos that are no longer mating.

 .@realDonaldTrump's Administration says Michigan businessman who killed critically endangered black #rhino can bring his trophy home: https://t.co/1FQa5hiCfi pic.twitter.com/hCFunkhyjG